lucaspeixotot/bandit-game/README.md

 This is the solution of bandit game.
 You can see about this game in [OverTheWire site](http://overthewire.org/wargames/)

 ## Solution
-The topic "Level X" will show the command needed to pass X level.
+The topic "Level X" will show the command needed to pass the X level.
 This solution starts from level 5 because the levels below are trivial.

 Basically after run the command the password will be obvious.